CALIFORNIA ACCREDITATION COMMISSION FOR PUBLIC SAFETY

 Public Member

-Non-Commission subject-matter experts may participate in an advisory, non-voting capacity, subject to confidentiality and conflict-of-interest requirements.
+Non-Commission subject-matter experts may participate in a non-voting advisory capacity, subject to confidentiality and conflict-of-interest requirements.

 Membership is limited to Commissioners appointed by the Chair.
 Members with conflicts of interest must recuse themselves.
 Non-Commission members are not permitted.